Seagate/cortx/doc/LocalVMSetup.md

 ## 3. Install a fresh CentOS 7.8.2003
 Automatic install or manual install.
 Basic installation is OK.
 When you build CORTX from source in next steps, dependant packages will be resolved and installed.

+## 4. You may need to configure your network settings
+run a test to check if you are connected to the network

+     sudo nmcli d

+if you have a network connection then skip on to step 4, otherwise follow the below commands:

+     sudo nmtui

+ -> Edit a connection, select your network interface and choose "Automatically connect" option (by pressing the space key) and then select OK.

+    sudo reboot now

+## 5. Connect to your VM using Putty
+Get the ip address of your VM sudo nmcli will provide you with the ip address.
+Copy the ip address to your Putty console and click connect.

+## 6. Install git

+    yum insatll git

-## 4. You may need to add EPEL repo.
+## 7. You may need to add EPEL repo.
 Please refer to: https://fedoraproject.org/wiki/EPEL

-## 5. Now you are ready to build and test CORTX.
+## 8. Now you are ready to build and test CORTX.
 Please refer to the [Contribution Guide](../CONTRIBUTING.md) to get started.